-If a CPA is available, an eligible prescriber can sign the agreement. they are then exempt from submitting an individual request for coverage of specific drugs for patients who meet the criteria.
+If a CPA is available, an eligible prescriber can sign the agreement.
+They are then exempt from submitting an individual request for coverage of specific drugs for patients who meet the criteria.
 The completed CPA form is faxed to 1-250-405-3599.

-When they enter a CPA, a physician agrees to:
+When they enter a CPA, a practitioner agrees to:

 - Prescribe according to the limited coverage criteria specified in the CPA

 - Allow PharmaCare to assess whether they’re adhering to the prescribing criteria

 - Annotate prescriptions for patients who do not meet the criteria in such a way that the pharmacy will not bill PharmaCare for the drug

 Some CPAs are by invitation only to eligible prescribers, and some CPAs are available for download from the medication's Special Authority criteria web page.
 In some cases, PharmaCare will send an invitation to prescribers to apply for specific CPAs.

 CPAs save time for both prescribers and Special Authority.
 However, CPAs are viable only if prescribers adhere to their terms.

 Usually when a prescriber writes “Submit as zero cost to PharmaCare” or “PharmaCare pays zero” on a prescription, it means the patient is not eligible for PharmaCare coverage.